abdanrafii/Final-Project-Startup-Campus-Tim-1/README.md

 ## Results
 ### Model Performance
-Describe all results found in your final project experiments, including hyperparameters tuning and architecture modification performances.
-Put it into table format.
-Please show pictures (of model accuracy, loss, etc.) for more clarity.

 #### 1. Metrics
-Inform your model validation performances, as follows:
-- For classification tasks, use **Precision and Recall**.
-- For object detection tasks, use **Precision and Recall**.
-Additionaly, you may also use **Intersection over Union (IoU)**.
-- For image retrieval tasks, use **Precision and Recall**.
-- For optical character recognition (OCR) tasks, use **Word Error Rate (WER) and Character Error Rate (CER)**.
-- For adversarial-based generative tasks, use **Peak Signal-to-Noise Ratio (PNSR)**.
-Additionally, for specific GAN tasks,
-  - For single-image super resolution (SISR) tasks, use **Structural Similarity Index Measure (SSIM)**.
-  - For conditional image-to-image translation tasks (e.g., Pix2Pix), use **Inception Score**.

-Feel free to adjust the columns in the table below.

 | Model | Epoch | Learning Rate | Batch size | Optimizer | Accuracy | Loss | Validation Accuracy | Validation Loss |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |